 o Soft-sided luggage like a backpack or duffle bag.
-Hard luggage is hard to fit in the closest/cabinets
+Hard shell luggage is hard to fit in the drawers and cabinets and it might need to be stored next ti your bed.

 o Reef-Safe waterproof sunblock - Please no spray sunblock or oil-based sunscreen on the yacht.